 Professional Academic Support

-The Learning Commons offers individual support from professional staff whose expertise is supporting students’ metacognitive development.
-This service provides the opportunity for students to make significant strides in realizing their potential to become academically successful.
-Academic Specialists meet one-on-one with students seeking to augment their study skills, time management practices, reading and comprehension strategies, problem solving, motivation, test preparation, and organization skills.
-Academic Specialists hold advanced degrees in a number of fields that allows the staff to address all aspects of the college student experience as they affect academic performance.
-Students typically seek out Academic Specialists when they find that their academic challenges extend beyond problems with a single class or cluster of concepts.
-Appointments can be made with a Learning Specialist at both the Mount Carmel and North Haven Learning Commons locations.
+The Learning Commons offers individual support from professional staff who help students make better choices about their learning.
+The Learning Commons is the place students go when they want to achieve a level of performance that they wouldn’t be capable of on their own.
+Academic coaches work specifically with first-year students to help them navigate the expectations of academic life at the university.
+Academic specialists meet with students who have finished their first year of study.
+Both coach and specialist meet one-on-one with students seeking to augment their study skills, time-management practices, reading and comprehension strategies, problem-solving, motivation, test preparation and organization skills.
+Academic coaches and academic specialists have advanced degrees in a number of fields that allow them to support the cognitive aspects of the college student experience as they affect academic performance.
+Academic specialists also act as consultants to the schools and college, working with faculty and departments to develop intentional support measures.
+First-year students begin working with their academic coaches early.
+Students typically seek out academic specialists to continue the work begun with their coach or when they find that their academic challenges extend beyond problems with a single class or cluster of concepts.
+Appointments can be made with academic coaches at the Mount Carmel Learning Commons.
+Appointments with academic specialists can be made at both the Mount Carmel and North Haven Learning Commons locations.

 The Learning Commons’ Role in Retention

-The Learning Commons serves as a centralized location for programming and information exchange to promote academic achievement.
-All faculty and staff at Quinnipiac can submit information to help students achieve their academic goals though the Learning Commons’ Retention Alert system.
-Learning Commons staff coordinate with faculty advisors, Student Affairs and Residence Life staff, and the college and school deans to get ahead of student challenges before they turn into crises.
-Faculty also collaborate with Learning Specialists to develop unique in-class interventions to develop specific and transferrable thinking and learning skills as they manifest themselves in the classroom.
+The Learning Commons serves as a centralized location for programming, for academic support and for practice, all of which promote student academic achievement.
+All faculty and staff at Quinnipiac can submit referrals to help students achieve their academic goals though the Learning Commons’ academic referral system, Thrive.
+Learning Commons staff coordinate with faculty advisers, Student Affairs and Residence Life staff, and the college and school deans to get ahead of student challenges before they turn into crises.
+Faculty also collaborate with learning specialists to develop specific in-class interventions to develop transferrable thinking and learning skills as they manifest themselves in the classroom and beyond.
 Furthermore, Learning Commons staff serve to assist the Academic Integrity Board’s mission of informing ethical behavior and remediating offenses.
-In all its activities, the Learning Commons engages in a consistent practice of information gathering as a means of better understanding the needs of the Quinnipiac student and planning the activities and programs to meet those needs.
+In all its activities, the Learning Commons engages in a consistent practice of information gathering and outreach as means to better understand the needs of the Quinnipiac student and planning the activities and programs to meet those needs.